ballerina-platform/module-ballerinax-hubspot.crm.object.deals/ballerina/Package.md

 The `ballerinax/hubspot.crm.obj.deals` connector provides practical examples illustrating usage in various scenarios.

-1. [Manage Deals through sales pipeline](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.deals/tree/main/examples/manage-deals) - see how the Hubspot API can be used to create deal and manage it through the sales pipeline.
+1. [Create Manage Deals](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.deals/tree/main/examples/manage-deals) - see how the Hubspot API can be used to create deal and manage it through the sales pipeline.
 2. [Count Deals in stages](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.deals/tree/main/examples/count-deals) - see how the Hubspot API can be used to count the number of deals in each stages of sales pipeline.